emrgnt-cmplxty/automata/automata/docs/core/agent/agent_max_iter_error.rst

 AgentMaxIterError
 =================

-``AgentMaxIterError`` is an exception raised when the agent exceeds the maximum number of iterations while performing a task.
+``AgentMaxIterError`` is an exception class in automata.core.agent.error module that is raised when an agent exceeds the maximum number of iterations during its execution.

 Overview
 --------

-This error is raised to indicate that the ``OpenAIAutomataAgent`` has reached its maximum number of iterations before producing an expected result.
-It is typically encountered during the ``run()`` method execution of the agent.
-The error is a subclass of ``AgentIterationError``.
+``AgentMaxIterError`` can be used to handle errors when the execution of an agent’s tasks doesn’t complete within the maximum number of iterations allowed by the agent’s configuration.
+This prevents the agent from being stuck in an infinite loop if a task isn’t producing the expected results or isn’t reaching completion.

 Related Symbols
 ---------------

--  ``automata.core.agent.error.AgentIterationError``
 -  ``automata.core.agent.providers.OpenAIAutomataAgent``
+-  ``automata.config.base.AgentConfigBuilder.with_max_iterations``
--  ``automata.config.agent_config_builder.AutomataAgentConfigBuilder.with_max_iterations``
+-  ``automata.core.agent.error.AgentStopIteration``

 Example
 -------

-The following example demonstrates how to handle ``AgentMaxIterError`` during the execution of an ``OpenAIAutomataAgent`` instance.
+The ``AgentMaxIterError`` can be used to gracefully handle exceptions when running an agent.
+Here is an illustrative example:

 .. code:: python

-   from automata.core.agent.providers import OpenAIAutomataAgent from automata.core.agent.error import AgentMaxIterError
+   from automata.core.agent.error import AgentMaxIterError from automata.core.agent.providers import OpenAIAutomataAgent from automata.config.base import AgentConfigBuilder

+   # Instantiate a config builder and set max_iterations
+   config_builder = AgentConfigBuilder()
+   config_builder = config_builder.with_max_iterations(5)

+   # Instantiate an agent with the above configuration
-   instructions = "Find the answer to the equation: x + 2 = 5"
+   my_agent = OpenAIAutomataAgent("Instructions to the agent", config_builder.build())
-   config = AutomataAgentConfig.load(AgentConfigName.AUTOMATA_MAIN)
-   config.max_iterations = 5

-   agent = OpenAIAutomataAgent(instructions, config)
+   # Run the agent and catch the exception if it exceeds maximum iterations
    try:
-       result = agent.run()
+       my_agent.run()
-       print("The result is:", result) except AgentMaxIterError:
+   except AgentMaxIterError:
-       print("The agent exceeded the maximum number of iterations.")
+       print("The agent has exceeded the maximum number of iterations allowed.")

 Limitations
 -----------

-The ``AgentMaxIterError`` exception is only raised when the agent reaches the ``max_iterations`` during its ``run()`` method execution.
-Adjusting the ``max_iterations`` attribute in the ``AutomataAgentConfig`` can help mitigate this issue, but excessive iteration counts might cause unnecessary load on the system.
+One of the limitations of the ``AgentMaxIterError`` is that it depends on the maximum number of iterations set in the agent configuration.
+If the maximum iterations are set too high, it could result in an agent running for an excessively long time before the error is raised.
+Conversely, if it’s set too low, normal processes might be prematurely interrupted by the error.

 Follow-up Questions:
 --------------------

--  Is there a way to gracefully recover from ``AgentMaxIterError`` and provide partial results?
+-  How is the ideal maximum number of iterations determined for different types of agents?
+-  How will the system behave if the maximum number of iterations isn’t set in the agent configuration?

+*This documentation is based on the code context provided and some assumptions might have been made.
+For example, it’s assumed that ‘agent’ mentioned in the docstrings refers to instances of ``OpenAIAutomataAgent``.*